Back to: ASP.NET Core Tutorials For Beginners and Professionals

 Branch.cs

-Create a class file with the name Branch.cs, and then copy and paste the following code into it.
-This is going to be an enum which will represent the branches named constants.
+Create a class file named Branch.cs and copy and paste the following code into it.
+This will be an enum that will represent the branches named constants.

 namespace ModelBindingDemo.Models { public enum Branch { None, CSE, ETC, Mech } }